Last Updated on December 20, 2022 by Rebecca Huff

 The first step is to start making informed buying decisions.
 You can check the environmental working group (EWG) for a rating on any personal care products while you are shopping.
-Product labels may not have detailed information, however, EWG’s skin deep app will help you unravel the mystery.
-Using the app, scan the product barcode to get detailed information about every ingredient from the database.
+Product labels may not have detailed information, however, EWG's skin deep app will help you unravel the mystery.
+The app scans the product barcode to get detailed information about every ingredient from the database.

 Use this form on the EPA website to search for products, just check the box “fragrance-free” and begin your search.
 My husband says it's not easy to find, but there is a seal you can look for — the “safer-choice” seal.
 It's two leaves with little people inside a house.
 I have spent countless hours researching ingredients, irritant types, and alternative products.